mabdelmagid-sketch/DIH-X-AUC-Hackathon/README.md

 1. Frame the business problem and understand the value proposition
 2. Identify which business questions your solution will address
 3. Design and implement technical features that deliver measurable business impact
-4. Document how your solution creates value for the client
+4. Document how your solution creates value for the client (feel free to name your proposed product something creative)

 Remember: clients look for measurable impact, scalability, and competitive advantages.
 Think like a consultant, build like an engineer.